 - Chronic headaches

 - Cardiovascular disease

 Treating Sleep Apnea

 Dr. Jeffrey D. Clark is an expert that can diagnose and treat both sleep apnea and sleep bruxism.
-He and his entire team at Scottsdale Dental Excellence have helped many patients improve their quality of life and overcome these two conditions, which are closely linked.
+He and his entire team at Scottsdale Cosmetic Dentistry Excellence have helped many patients improve their quality of life and overcome these two conditions, which are closely linked.
 In fact, most patients who grind their teeth do so because they are suffering from sleep apnea.
 By treating your sleep apnea effectively and efficiently with general dentistry treatments, Dr. Clark can restore your revitalizing sleep, improve your quality of life and protect your teeth and gums from the damage that bruxism can cause.

 Oral Appliance Therapies

-Oral appliances are among the ways that Scottsdale Dental Excellence can treat you for your sleep apnea condition.
+Oral appliances are among the ways that Scottsdale Cosmetic Dentistry Excellence can treat you for your sleep apnea condition.
 Such guards can be used to treat basic snoring as well as obstructive sleep apnea.
 Dr. Clark makes each guard specific to the patient so that it fits precisely and comfortably.
 Your guard will fit over your upper and lower teeth in order to position the jaw correctly and ensure that the tongue remains where it should be and does not block your air passage.

 Oral appliance therapy is a non-invasive treatment.
 It is convenient, comfortable, and quiet.
 Your guard will force your jaw into an optimal forward position, which helps to maintain an open airway.
 Wearing your guard regularly can greatly reduce sleep apnea episodes, and since there is a correlation between bruxism and sleep apnea episodes, wearing your guard can protect your smile as well.